-Henry Donahue, Ph.D., chair of the Department of Biomedical Engineering and College of Engineering Foundation Professor at the VCU College of Engineering, will be able to further his research into space travel health impacts when SpaceX launches its Dragon spacecraft bound for the International Space Station (ISS) as early as next week.
+Henry Donahue, Ph.D., the Alice T. and William H. Goodwin Jr. professor and chair of the Department of Biomedical Engineering at the VCU College of Engineering, will be able to further his research into space travel health impacts when SpaceX launches its Dragon spacecraft bound for the International Space Station (ISS) as early as next week.

 The SpaceX flight to resupply crews on the orbiting laboratory will also carry many scientific experiments, including Donahue’s from VCU, seeking to benefit future space explorers and improve life here on Earth.

 The Center for the Advancement of Science in Space (CASIS), which manages the ISS U.S. National Laboratory, has accepted Donahue’s proposal to analyze age-related changes in muscle and bone function as part of one of the research projects.

 “It’s a unique opportunity to look at microgravity in space,” Donahue said.
 In the reduced gravity of space, astronauts lose bone and muscle from their legs, hips and lower backs because fewer demands are placed on those parts of the body.